Filter dna_seg features by looking at a maximum within groups

 A character string, representing a

-attribute that the features will be grouped by.- longest
+dna_segattribute that the features will be grouped by.- longest

 A character string, representing a

-attribute.
+dna_segattribute.
 After grouping, features will be taken with the maximum value in the column given by this argument.- ignore_boundaries

 Logical.
 If

-will be kept regardless.
+TRUE, any features with"boundaries"as theirgene_typewill be kept regardless.

 Value

-object or a list of dna_seg
+Either a single dna_seg object or a list of dna_seg objects,

-matching the input given using dna_seg_input
+matching the input given using dna_seg_input.

 Details